northwesternmutual/regent/README.md

 } = regent.init();
 ```

-`init` optionally takes an object of custom evaluator functions.
-Please see the Custom Evaluators section for more information.
+`init` optionally takes an object of custom predicate functions.
+Please see the Custom Predicates section for more information.

 `crown` is an alias of `init`